rach7777/monax-may/_includes/home-content/home-block4-components-a.md

 #### The Decentralized Application Server

 The DeCerver is the server for Eris Industries' Blockchain Application Software Stack.
-It has been designed to provide the simplest way to build applications atop a diverse range of proposed and existing decentralized and peer-to-peer protocols.
-The Decerver provides a JavaScript runtime which interacts with a variety of blockchains and distributed file systems.
+It has been designed to provide the simplest way to build applications atop a diverse range of proposed and existing decentralized and peer-to-peer protocols, including Bitcoin, Ethereum, BitTorrent and IPFS.

 Using the DeCerver, developers can build blockchain-secure applications which are able to interact with existing decentralised protocols with ease.
 The DeCerver is easily extensible to work with other network protocols simply by writing a module wrapper.